00fox/Ds2vJoy/README.md

 vJoy Button:
 - See a brief of what will be launched like vJoy, modes, special actions
+- You don't need vJoy installed, if not, buttons are virtual, but usefull for remapping etc, if yes, they match vJoy selected device number
 - '#' Indicates this button will be disabled for next mappings, when this button activated, except if 'Force' tag is activated
   - '>' Indicates this button will be disabled for next mappings, until the end of the time stamps, except if 'Force' tag is activated
 - '✓' Indicates this button will be switched on, as long as it is not swithed off again, or toggled